Nate Y. Sharp

 James Benjamin Department of Accounting

 Dr. Sharp’s research is published in leading scholarly journals including Journal of Accounting Research; Journal of Accounting and Economics; The Accounting Review; Academy of Management Journal; Review of Accounting Studies; Contemporary Accounting Research; Accounting, Organizations and Society; Journal of Corporate Finance; and Accounting Horizons.
 His research has also been discussed extensively in the financial media, including in stories by The Wall Street Journal, Financial Times, Investor Relations Magazine, CNBC, Fortune, Forbes, CFO.com, and the Harvard Law School Forum on Corporate Governance and Financial Regulation.
-He was named a Mays Research Fellow in 2012, the PwC Professor of Accounting in 2015, and a Texas A&M University Presidential Impact Fellow in 2018.
+He received the Dr. Ricky W. Griffin Research Award from Mays Business School in 2018, became a Texas A&M University Presidential Impact Fellow in 2018, and received the Nelson D. Durst Endowed Chair in Accounting in 2020.

-At Texas A&M, Dr. Sharp teaches intermediate financial reporting and a graduate course that introduces master’s of accounting students to academic research.
+At Texas A&M, Dr. Sharp has taught intermediate financial reporting and a graduate course that introduces master’s of accounting students to academic research.
 He was recognized as the 2012-13 Texas A&M University Center for Teaching Excellence Montague Scholar in the Mays Business School.
-He is also the recipient of the 2015 Association of Former Students Distinguished Teaching Award, the 2012 Ernst & Young Teaching Excellence Award, a 2010 Texas A&M University System Teaching Excellence Award, and he was a 2009 Texas A&M University Fish Camp Namesake.
-He received undergraduate (cum laude) and master’s degrees in accounting from Brigham Young University’s Marriott School of Management before receiving a PhD from the University of Texas at Austin’s McCombs School of Business.
+He is also the recipient of the 2018 David and Denise Baggett Teaching Award, the 2015 Association of Former Students Distinguished Teaching Award, the 2012 Ernst & Young Teaching Excellence Award, a 2010 Texas A&M University System Teaching Excellence Award, and he was a 2009 Texas A&M University Fish Camp Namesake.
+He received undergraduate (cum laude) and master’s degrees in accounting from Brigham Young University’s Marriott School of Business before receiving a PhD from the University of Texas at Austin’s McCombs School of Business.
 Professor Sharp and his wife, Holly, are the proud parents of five beautiful children.

 Select Research Publications